 We encourage investigators to consider submitting requests less than the maximum, as this will enable us to award more grants.

 Award amounts are based on analysis of a detailed budget request.

 - Funds may be used for salary support of faculty, graduate students, postdocs, and other research staff.

-- Eligible budget items include: operating supplies, minor equipment items, communications expenses, meeting costs, prototyping expenses, imaging time, and travel directly associated with the research activity.
+- Eligible budget items include: operating supplies, equipment items, communications expenses, meeting costs, prototyping expenses, imaging time, and travel directly associated with the research activity.